RaymondVoldemortFu/cuda_agent/README.md

 This is a very rudimentary agent implementation.
 It does not provide modularization between the agent and the tools, and the implementations of its various functions are highly coupled.
 It is provided for reference only.
-The submission channel will open later on April 14.

 # Submit Your Agent

-Please follow the instructions in `gpu_service_guide.md` to upload your code to the server at `10.176.37.31`.
+Please follow the instructions in `gpu_service_guide.md` to upload your code to the server at `10.176.37.34`.
 This server may also be used for development, but if other servers still have available GPUs, please do not use this one for development for the time being.

 If you have prepared your code in your workspace, you can use `/submit` to run it in the evaluation container.